launchql/postgres-ast-deparser/readme.md

 ### a note on compatibility

-Written in pure plpgsql so that it can be installed anywhere, including managed RDBMS environments that don't support untrusted extensions.
+Written entirely in plpgsql and can be installed anywhere, even in managed RDBMS environments that don't support untrusted extensions.

 ### areas of interest